 If you have been using iTunes to manage your music collection over the years but have recently moved to using an Android device, this article will help transfer your iTunes music library to Android. iTunes is great for managing your music on Apple device's, but unfortunately, you can use iTunes on Android.

-The application which can assist you with syncing iTunes to Android is Droid Transfer, which not only copies music from your iTunes to your Android phone, but also keeps the media on your Android Phone in sync with your iTunes library as you continue to add music to either iTunes or your Android device.
+The application which can assist you with syncing iTunes to Android is Droid Transfer, which not only transfers music from your iTunes to your Android phone, but also keeps the media on your Android Phone in sync with your iTunes library as you continue to add music to either iTunes or your Android device.

 Run Droid Transfer on your PC and connect to your Android Device running Transfer Companion as described in our Setup Guide.